Pixar: Sequels and financial success (2018–2019)

-COVID-19, Disney+ releases, and some financial struggles (2020–present)
+COVID-19 pandemic, Disney+ releases, and some financial struggles (2020–present)

 Pixar released Onward on March 6, 2020.
 However, due to the start of the COVID-19 pandemic, the film underperformed at the box office and was released onto rental digital services on March 20, and later on Disney+ on April 3.
 Due to the pandemic, Soul was moved to November 2020, and ultimately released on December 25, 2020, on Disney+ at no additional cost to subscribers, and later became the first animated streaming film to win the Academy Award for Best Animated Feature.
 Pixar's next two features, Luca and Turning Red, were also released free on Disney+ in June 2021 and March 2022, respectively.
 In 2021, several Pixar employees anonymously criticized Disney's decision to release their films direct to Disney+.

 Lightyear, Pixar's first movie to return to theaters, was released in June 2022.
-The film became a box-office failure with Deadline Hollywood calculating the film lost the studio $106 million, when factoring together all expenses and revenues.
+The film became a box-office failure with Deadline Hollywood calculating the film lost the studio $136 million, when factoring together all expenses and revenues.
 In September 2022, Jonas Rivera was promoted to Executive VP of Film Production at Pixar overseeing all film and streaming production.
 In December 2022, Disney CEO Bob Iger noted that they would rely more on the Pixar brand.
 In June 2023, Disney laid off 75 employees including the director of Lightyear Angus MacLane, and the film's producer Galyn Susman.

 During that same month, Elemental was released.
 During the film's opening weekend, Docter stated that Pixar "trained audiences that these films will be available for you on Disney+".
-Despite opening below projections, Elemental ultimately made a box office comeback by early August 2023, crossing $400 million at the worldwide box office.
+Despite opening below projections, Elemental ultimately made a box office comeback by early August 2023, crossing $430 million at the worldwide box office.
 Disney's EVP of Theatrical Distribution Tony Chambers stated "After a disappointing opening weekend, we're really pleased that audiences have discovered what a great movie it is."
 That same month, Morris said "at the box office we're looking at now, [the film] should do better than break even theatrically.
 And then we have revenue from streaming, theme parks and consumer products.
 This will certainly be a profitable film for the Disney company."
 In December 2023, it was announced that Soul, Turning Red and Luca would be released in theaters in the United States in the first quarter of 2024.

 In January 2024, it was reported that Pixar's staff would face imminent layoffs by 20 percent, reducing the studio's workforce to less than 1,000 employees.
 However, the layoffs were then delayed and did not occur, reportedly because of production schedules.
 In May 2024, the studio proceeded with slightly smaller layoffs: 175 employees or approximately 14 percent of the studio's workforce of over 1,300 employees.
 The layoffs occurred as the studio began to rely less on direct-to-streaming series and more on feature films intended primarily for theatrical exhibition.